pluser/gentoo-docker-build/README.md

 Gentoo Docker Image which is built by GitHub Actions.

+These images are intended to be created automatically by a GitHub CI cron job and pushed to GitHub Package Repository (Docker).

 Mainly, it provides what the official is not distributing.

 ## Contents